h2oai/h2o-3/h2o-docs/src/product/faq/general-troubleshooting.rst

 We've found that the best way to understand JVM memory consumption is to turn on specific flags.
 These flags differ depending on your Java version.

-For Java Java version < 10, the following flags are available:
+For Java version < 10, the following flags are available:

 ::